 Levee Improvements - One goal of CALFED is to raise the Delta levees to base level protection by enlarging the deficient levee cross sections to the PL84-99 Delta specific standard.
 Achieving this goal requires that the existing levee system, which now protects the Delta islands from daily tidal flooding, be preserved and then enlarged to the new standard.
-Funds to accomplish this goal are divided into two categories.
-The first category of funding is distributed to all participating Delta levee maintaining agencies according to procedures which assure the preservation of the existing levee system.
-The second category of funding is directed to stabilize threatened levee sections on islands of statewide importance and to accomplish other necessary projects with program-wide significance.
-The levee preservation and the improvements achieved through both funding categories are obtained by working closely with and cost sharing with the Delta levee maintaining agencies.
-Both the levee preservation and the levee stability improvements directly contribute to levee system integrity, and provide significant benefits to other CALFED elements including water quality, water system reliability, conveyance and the ecosystem restoration.
-Though this base level protection program, CBDA is cooperatively engaging the Delta levee maintaining agencies to preserve and improve to more than 600 miles of threatened levee.
-Through this program the Delta has achieved an improving record in resisting flood damage from all causes.
-Progress made in this program serves as an example of some of the highest achievements obtainable through CALFED.
+The Department's programs provide for inspection, maintenance, repair and restoration of more than 600 miles of Delta levees and includes improvements to levee stability to the PL84-99 Delta specific standard, or reducing the risk of levee failure to a level commensurate with statewide benefit.
+Both the levee preservation and the levee stability improvements directly contribute to levee system integrity, and provide significant benefits to other CALFED elements including water guality, water system reliability, conveyance and the ecosystem restoration